AbdulYadi/pgstrtranslate/README.md

  1b2d3fghijkl
 ~~~

 <b>pgstrtranslate</b> extends it with multi-character replacement.
-It takes 4 arguments and returning text.
+It takes 4 arguments and returning a text.
 ~~~
 CREATE OR REPLACE FUNCTION public.pgstrtranslate(
     recursive boolean,